newambition/WISE-/WISE_backend/README.md

 * **Not a Substitute for Professional Judgment**: It's an aid for awareness, not a replacement for expert advice or critical thinking.
 * **No Data Storage**:
     * Your API key is *not* stored on any server.
-    * All file content and analysis processing occur client-side; nothing is uploaded or logged by the WISE application.
+    * All file content is not saved or logged, only being direclty passed to the model provider via backend

 ## 🚀 How to Use It